 St John’s University (JSU) was established in 1870 in the adjoining borough of Brooklyn in the service of underprivileged children in nearby communities.
 The university is administered by the Vincentian Fathers Catholic church.
 More than 21,000 students attend classes on St John’s University’s campuses in NYC’s other boroughs and in Italy.
 St John’s University’s mission is to correct social injustices in the world.

 15. Butler University

-Butler University’s Lacy School of Business offers a Master of Science (MS) degree program in Risk and Insurance (MSRI) that is available to be completed entirely online over approximately 24 months.
-Butler University’s best risk management masters programs include coursework like fundamentals of insurance risk, leadership, risk financing, data mining, plus a capstone project.
+Butler University’s Lacy School of Business offers a Master of Science degree program in Risk and Insurance (MSRI).
+Students can earn the degree entirely online over approximately 24 months.
+This risk management master’s programs include coursework like fundamentals of insurance risk, leadership, risk financing, data mining, and also a capstone project.
 Students graduate prepared for careers as senior executives in larges corporations and the federal government.

 Butler University was established in 1855.
 The school’s campus is situated only a few miles from Indianapolis’ downtown.
-Butler University’s campus is home to more 5,000 students and covers nearly 300 urban acres.
-Butler University operates two campuses – the Irvington Campus and Fairview Campus.
-BU’s library was designed by the same architect who designed the WTC – the World Trade Center (WTC) also designed the school’s library.
+The university’s two campuses, Irvington and Fairview, are home to more than 5,000 students and cover nearly 300 urban acres.
+In addition, the architect Minoru Yamasaki who designed the World Trade Center (WTC) also designed the school’s library.